nojronatron/file-sync-win/README.md

 ## UI Descriptions

+More details to come as the project progresses.

+### Desktop

 - Logging is automatic and can be turned on or off.
 For now during early development it will be on.
 The Log file will be stored in the same directory as the executable (dev: `bin\Debug').
 - The Main UI window displays an existing configuration stored in Environment Variables when Load Configuration is clicked.
 - Main UI has a Clear Configuration button - for future use.